hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 ## Overflow

 Tabs will fill 100% of the parent container, unless explicitly set to something else.
-When there are too many tabs to fit within the TabList, a horizontal scrollbar will help the user navigation hiddne tabs.
+When there are too many tabs to fit within the TabList, a horizontal scrollbar will help the user navigation hidden tabs.

 !!!
 Info